Tunable Carrier Dynamics in Carbide Antiperovskites via A-Site Cation Substitution

-The growing global demand for clean and sustainable energy has driven intensive research into next-generation photovoltaic (PV) materials.
-Among emerging candidates, antiperovskites$-$electronically inverted perovskites with the general formula X$_3$BA (X = cation; A, B = differently sized anions)$-$have attracted considerable attention owing to their exceptional chemical tunability and multifunctional properties.
-Beyond photovoltaics \cite{elseman2025antiperovskite,kalita2024anti}, they have been extensively investigated for diverse applications, including thermoelectrics \cite{lin2024strong,hu2025prediction}, superconductivity \cite{li2025high,hoffmann2022superconductivity}, solid electrolytes \cite{xiang2025ionic,dutra2023computational,xia2022antiperovskite}, superionic conductors \cite{guan2024data}, and topological insulators \cite{bayaraa2024intrinsic}.
+The search for materials with tunable electronic structure and strong light-matter interactions has revitalized interest in antiperovskites—electronically inverted perovskites with the general formula $X_3BA$ ($X$ = cation; $A$, $B$ = anions of different sizes).
+Their structural flexibility and rich chemical tunability give rise to diverse emergent properties, positioning them as promising candidates for photovoltaics \cite{elseman2025antiperovskite,kalita2024anti}, thermoelectrics \cite{lin2024strong,hu2025prediction}, superconductivity \cite{li2025high,hoffmann2022superconductivity}, solid electrolytes \cite{xiang2025ionic,dutra2023computational,xia2022antiperovskite}, superionic conductors \cite{guan2024data}, and topological insulators \cite{bayaraa2024intrinsic}.